SpreadZhao/notes_homeworks_new/Algorithm/ea.md

 ![[Algorithm/resources/Drawing 2023-01-23 14.58.12.excalidraw.png]]

 What we need to do is to merge them together.
 But how?
-Make 2 ponters, point to the smallest one:
+Make 2 pointers, pointing to the smallest one:

 ![[Algorithm/resources/Drawing 2023-01-23 15.00.11.excalidraw.png|300]]